Severson-Group/AMDC-Hardware/docs/Analog.md

 Each analog input to the ADC is configured as a pseudo-differential bipolar signal - its positive input signal is single-ended LPF output that can swing between 0.048V and 4.048V, and its negative input signal is at _V_<sub>REF</sub> = 2.048V, resulting in a differential input span of ±2V which is digitized by ADC.

 The outputs of the ADC chip are 8 serial data outputs each resulting from 1 differential analog input.
 The chip is also supplied by 1.8V which is used as a digital HIGH of the output signal.
 These 8 digital signals are then transmitted to the Picozed.
-There are other 3 digital signals (ADC CNV, ADC SCK and ADC CLKOUT) needed for the interface with FPGA.
+There are other 3 digital signals (`ADC CNV`, `ADC SCK` and `ADC CLKOUT`) needed for the interface with FPGA.

+To view the mapping between the AMDC schematic labels, PicoZed pins, and Zynq-7000 balls used in Vivado, take a look at the analog section of the [pin mapping document](RevD-PinMapping.md#analog).

 More detailed information on the operating conditions of the ADC can be found in the [datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/232014fa.pdf).